Isentropy/brevity/README.md

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Brevity also has an composable [GUI](https://github.com/Isentropy/brevity-gui)
+The GUI showcases a graphical step composition tool that makes it easy to write workflows without specific knowledge of Brevity language.

 ## A language-in-a-language!?
 Why?
  - **All-in-One General Purpose Contract** Users can deploy a privately controlled Brevity Interpreter  contract, which can run arbitrary workflows without deploying more code or moving tokens.
 Deployment using [Clone pattern](contracts/CloneFactory.sol) is supported, and costs less than 100000 gas.